Alex Sykes: Coaching

 In May 2011, Sykes was appointed as manager of Bishop's Cleeve following the shock sacking of Paul Collicut.
 In his first season as manager, he led Bishop's Cleeve to the club's record high league finish of 11th in the Southern League South & West Division - the club's highest finish in its 107-year history.
 He also led the club to the final of the Gloucestershire Senior Cup where they lost against Bristol City at Ashton Gate.
 On the way to the final Bishop's Cleeve defeated the likes of Forest Green Rovers, Bristol Rovers and Cheltenham Town.

 At the end of his second season as boss, in April 2013, Sykes stepped down from his role as manager at the club.
 Just a month later however, and it was announced that Sykes had become joint-manager at fellow Southern League club Shortwood United alongside John Evans.
 In October 2013, he helped lead Shortwood into the first round of the FA Cup for the first time in their history with an away fourth qualifying round replay win over Aldershot Town.
 The club went on to host Port Vale in a live televised clash in the first round on 11 November 2013 however suffered a 4–0 defeat.
 At the end of his first season as joint-boss at Shortwood, he helped lead the club to a 6th-place finish, ending the campaign just one point off the play-offs.
 He would eventually take sole charge of the club following the retirement of John Evans at the end of the 2015–16 season.
 After leading the side for the 2016–17 season, he left Shortwood in April 2017.

 In January 2018, Sykes was appointed as assistant manager at Southern Premier Division side Redditch United, working under manager Tim Harris who he had played for at both Gloucester City and Forest Green Rovers.
 Following Harris's departure from Redditch in April 2018, Sykes also left the club.

 In October 2021 he was appointed manager of Cinderford Town.
+In May 2023, he stepped down from his manager position and was later appointed assistant manager of Evesham United.

 International

 Sykes is a former England Futsal international.
 He captained his country and scored a hat-trick against Cyprus in May 2006 in a 5–5 draw, this was England's first Futsal international where they avoided defeat.
 In February 2008, he participated in the Kuala Lumpur World 5's competition.
-In September 2013, he returned to futsal, signing for the UoG Fustal Club.
+In September 2013, he returned to futsal, signing for the UoG Futsal Club.